Your First Endurance Ride

 Your horse may have worked hard on the ride.
 If so, and you have a long drive home, it is wise to let your horse rest overnight before packing up and trailering home.

 Make sure you are fed and watered.
-Please stay for supper and the award presentation (to follow supper).
-Complete the ride evaluation form and give it to the ride secretary or mail it later.
+Please stay for supper (if offered) and the award presentation.
+Complete the online ride evaluation form.

 Each person completing a ride within the allowed time frame with a horse/equine that is fit to continue will receive a completion certificate.
 Awards are given to the first four finishers in an endurance race.
 Placings in a limited distance ride are determined on the basis of the order of horses achieving heart beats that meet the ride criteria.
 The first four placings will receive awards.